ifad/stradivari/README.md

 This will generate the table head, body and foot markup, cycling over the `@foos` AR collection.
 Column headings take attribute names using `t()`, fitting nicely in [Rails' I18n for Active Record][rails-i18n-ar].

+Yhe I18n'ed title can be overriden passing the `:title` option to the `column` generator, as shown above.

 ### CSV